Update from Danaher Corporation (DHR): A steady trajectory - The Dwinnex

 Ratios:

-Our analysis of DHR’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 27.72 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 25.37.
+For a better understanding of DHR, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 22.87 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 26.00.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 1.90.
-In the meantime, Its Debt-to-Equity ratio is 0.41 whereas as Long-Term Debt/Eq ratio is at 0.39.
+In the meantime, Its Debt-to-Equity ratio is 0.40 whereas as Long-Term Debt/Eq ratio is at 0.37.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, Wells Fargo on April 18, 2023, Upgraded its rating to Overweight and sets its target price to $285 from $275 previously.
+In the most recent recommendation for the company, BofA Securities on April 26, 2023, Downgraded its rating to Neutral and sets its target price to $250 from $310 previously.

-On January 05, 2023, Credit Suisse Downgraded its rating to Neutral which previously was Outperform and also lowered its target price recommendation from $315 to $300.
+On April 18, 2023, Wells Fargo Upgraded its rating to Overweight which previously was Equal Weight and also upped its target price recommendation from $275 to $285.

-On December 14, 2022, Deutsche Bank started tracking the stock assigning a Buy rating and target price of $310.Deutsche Bank initiated its Buy rating on December 14, 2022, with a $310 target price.
+Credit Suisse Downgraded its Outperform to Neutral on January 05, 2023, whereas the target price for the stock was revised from $315 to $300.

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jan 25 when Stevens Raymond C sold 8,410 shares for $264.27 per share.
 The transaction valued at 2,222,514 led to the insider holds 8,394 shares of the business.

 Weidemanis Joakim sold 9,508 shares of DHR for $2,534,878 on Nov 28.
 The Executive Vice President now owns 71,498 shares after completing the transaction at $266.60 per share.
 On Nov 15, another insider, Couchara Georgeann, who serves as the SVP, Human Resources of the company, sold 1,884 shares for $271.61 each.
 As a result, the insider received 511,719 and left with 2,588 shares of the company.